Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/development/monitoring-app.en.md

 +++

-The **monitoring-appp** is an application which monitors the status and behaviour of the train and its associated components.
-This microservice is responsible for /l' :
+The **monitoring-app** is an application which monitors the status and behaviour of the train and its associated components.
+This microservice is responsible for  :

 1. **Data collection**: The **monitoring-appp** application collects data from a kafka topic.
 This includes events produced by **train-ceq-app**.